2degrees/python-recaptcha/docs/source/index.rst

 <https://www.google.com/recaptcha/>`_ client that supports all the features of
 the remote API to generate and verify CAPTCHA challenges.

-The library requires Python 2.6 (or newer) and has no external dependencies.
+The library has been created using Python 2.7 but is expected to work in Python 2.6 as well.

 `Mailhide <http://www.google.com/recaptcha/mailhide/>`_ support is outside the scope of the project.